 Complete and pass to Safeguarding Assistant as soon as possible on the same day.

 If not available, pass to Designated Safeguarding Lead or Adult Safeguarding Champion.

 Name of Child/Young Person/Adult: Course

 DOB:

 Concern identified by/Disclosure Date:

 made to?
 Time: am/pm

+× ×

-Section 1 .
-L
+Section 1

-Nature of Concern / details of disclos If a disclosure has been made record actual I Include any other relevant information (witne words used by the child/you ng person/adult.
+Nature of Concern / details of disclos If a disclosure has been made record actual Include any other relevant information (witne words used by the child/your g person/ac

 To be signed by the person reporting the concern

 Name

 Job Title

 Signed Date

-Date received and actioned Adult Safeguarding C Safeguarding Lead / Deputy Safeguarding Lead/
+Date received and actioned Adult Safeguarding Safeguarding Lead / Deputy Safeguarding Lead/ Champion/Designated Safeguarding Assistant

 Name

-Signed Date
+Signed

-Section 2 Action taken by Adult Safeguarding Champion/Delead / Deputy Safeguarding Lead / Safeguarding esignated Safeguarding
+Section 2 Action taken by Adult Safeguarding Champion/L Lead / Deputy Safeguarding Lead / Safeguarding Designated Safeguarding

 Signed Date